INTERESTED IN JOINING GROUP COUNSELING?

 This is a supportive and non-judgmental group for students who would like to explore their alcohol or other drug use.
 Students attending this group may range from those actively in recovery to those exploring whether or not they have a problem.
 The group is tailored to the individual needs of the students and may include education regarding medical aspects of mood-altering substance use, how to develop sober supports, relationships in recovery, strategies for coping with life stressors without the use of substances, etc….

-This six-week group focuses on the development and perfection of skills related to emotions.
-Each week, group members will discuss new and previously learned skills, explore their experiences and progress with skills, and practice new ways of thinking about emotions.
-The group will run for eight weeks and will introduce specific techniques for mindfully paying attention to emotions, improving interpersonal interactions, guiding one’s own emotional experiences, and tolerating distress and unpleasant emotions.
+Each week, you will discuss new and previously learned skills, explore experience and progress with skills and practice new ways of thinking about emotions.
+This group will introduce specific techniques for mindfully paying attention to emotions, improving interpersonal interactions, guiding one’s own emotional experience, and tolerating distress and unpleasant emotions.
 This group is based on strategies from Dialectical Behavior Therapy.

 This experience-based group helps you learn skills to manage your anxiety, depression, and stress.
 One of the highlights of this group is the emphasis on learning breathing and relaxation skills that are found to be helpful in improving overall mentality as well as physical health.
 Another highlight of our group is the emphasis on addressing problematic thinking that interferes with personal and academic performances.
 This group also explores various skills and information that may help you manage your distress.